- How large are your class sizes?

 13. Can I stay in the studio during class?

 For Girls: Black bodysuit or leotard with black tights or leggings (dance shorts or dance skirt may worn on top).
-Sweaters may be worn for warm-ups if needed in the winter.
-Sports bras should also be worn by intermediate and senior dancers.
-Ballet shoes (preferably red) are required for warm ups and practice.
-Hair must be off the face and in a bun.
+Ballet shoes (preferably red) are required for warm ups and practice – additional footwear requirements will be provided by the instructor, specific to each class.
+Hair must be off the face and in a bun for all dancers.

 For Boys: Black T-shirt (tucked in) and black athletic/yoga style or dance pants.
-Sweatpants can restrict movement and are not preferred, particularly for dancers novice and higher.
-Sweaters may be worn for warm-ups if needed in the winter.
-Compression shorts must also be worn by intermediate and senior dancers; boxers are not appropriate for dance class.
-Black jazz oxford shoes are requested.
+Sweatpants can restrict movement and are not preferred, particularly for dancers Novice and higher.
+Black jazz oxford shoes are requested for most all groups (your instructor will advise); Tiny Tots, Preschool and Beginner boys wear black ballet slippers.
+Longer hair must be pulled back and off the face.

 If you have questions regarding a specific item of clothing, please do not hesitate to ask your instructor.